-In several cases there were no short-term or long-term problems in infants whose mothers were taking it (Bunjes 1993, Hartikainen 1987) or detectable levels of clonidine in infant plasma (Bunjes 1993).
+In several cases there were no short-term or long-term problems in infants whose mothers were taking it (Bunjes 1993, Hartikainen 1987), no detectable levels of clonidine in infant plasma.
+(Bunjes 1993)

 A newborn presented hypotonia, drowsiness and apneas during the first 10 days of life until breastfeeding was stopped, although he was already exposed to clonidine during pregnancy via the placenta (Sevrez 2014), so, perhaps in these cases, it would be advisable to suspend treatment, changing it to one which is more compatible, 4 to 5 days before birth.

 Clonidine may increase the secretion of prolactin (Mendhekar 2005, Mokrani 2000) and produce gynecomastia (Mendhekar 2005) or galactorrhea.
 (Heim 1979)